yannbelief/readme-editing-area/2013-06-08-php-model-generator.md

 ```bash
 	$ git clone git@github.com:yannbelief/php-pdo-helper.git
 ```
-Then we start to write
+Then we start to write the code to configure database connection and use the newly generated domain class `Problem`.

 ```php
 <?php